onepanelio/core-docs/docs/reference/cvat/built-in-models.md

 ## TensorFlow Object Detection models

-You can use any of the models that we support for TensorFlow Object Detection API to train your custom pre-annotation models.
-Here, we provide a brief explanation on how to choose one model over another based on your needs.
+You can use any of the supported TensorFlow Object Detection API models to train models on your data.
+Following is an overview on how to choose one model over another based on your needs.
 Some models are faster than others, whereas some are more accurate than others.
-We hope this information will help you choose the right model for your task.

 ![](../../../static/img/built-in-models-160405.png)